electro-logic/ASF-components/README.md

 ad9834		dds

-nrf24l01+		2.4GHz RF Transceiver (alpha stage, tested with custom board with ATxmega128A4U)
+nrf24l01+		2.4GHz RF Transceiver (tested with ATxmega128A4U custom board)

+ov7670		..coming soon..

 ## Notes:

-Components are written in "ASF style" and tested on XMega (ATxmega32A4U) mcu.
+Components are written in "ASF style" and tested when no specified on XMega (ATxmega32A4U) mcu.
 To reuse component copy component folder to project and configure config file.

-## Developed with:
+## Most pf the code was developed with:

 EWS ATXmega32A4U Breakout Board